FreakyOc3anNerd/FreakyOc3anNerd/README.md

 *I'm an aspiring writer, marine biologist and artist.*

-You can check out more about me on pateron.
+You can check out more about me on strawpage.
 Here is my shark research that is ongoing at the moment! [https://rentry.co/oxhkahci] Lastly here is basically me yapping about marine biology n shit [https://rentry.co/MarineBiologyStuff]